xunilrj/sandbox/sources/javascript/webgpu/Readme.md

 If you are using ParcelJS as I suggested you can very easily play with the fragment shader just compiling the .frag file.
 Like below.

 It is nor necessarily important to understand what is happening, but if you apply a weigth (the amount of energy) to each color channel, sum them and create a color with all channels equal this value, you create something like a "grayscale" filter.
+We will apply various "post-processing filters" like this one later.

 ![Vertex Shader](images/fragshader.gif?raw=true)